hackclub/hackclub/workshops/backjack/README.md

 Because when you try to answer '3' for stay, you might get some weird dealer's card number showing respectively or the answer will be kind of contradiction to what the rule of the game is so we need one more function.

-How many lines of code is the last function again? five, so are we done? let's find out.
+How many lines of code is the last function again?
+Five, so are we done?
+Let's find out.

 We will declare our last function as ` Check_player_3card() ` because the game allows the dealer to have 3 cards if the player has 3 cards or more and the player never asks for a stay, then we should give the dealer his third card :